Wheatleyy/game/README.md

 Bonus: At the end of the game, you get a bonus of 72 points if the total score is 135 or higher.

 NOTE: Code that does not compile will adversely affect your grade.

+## Simplified explanation
+You have 5 numbers that are randomly generated at first.

+Each attempt you select which numbers you want to keep, those stay in their positions and the rest are randomly rolled again.

+This is an attempt.

+Each turn is 3 attempts.

+Then at the end of each turn you select which number you want this turn to count towards.

+The score for the turn is N * amount of time N is among those 5 numbers, where N is the number you chose and each of those can be used once